Eddie02345/Gnome-Sway/README.md

-# Gnome-Sway
+# Sway-Gnome
-Sway config that mimics the looks of gnome
+Sway config that mimics the looks of gnome.
 Work in progress